 During spring break in March, Lasell College students, staff, and faculty travel for 7 days to Ecuador to participate in environmental service-learning.
 Students learn about Ecuador's biodiversity & sustainable agriculture while working to protect Ecuador's gorgeous environment and serving youth in the local community.
 Participants should expect group accommodations in hostels, homestays and cabins (with and without electricity), and full days of intensive manual labor and reflective intellectual work.
 Preparation for the program happens during the Spring semester as a part of SVL203: Environmental Service in Ecuador.
 This course is required for all participants and covers the climate, ecology, history, and culture of Ecuador, in addition to addressing pre-trip travel administrative details and some language study.
 Participants are selected through the shoulder to shoulder application process.

 Shoulder to Shoulder: Mexico

-Mexico Shoulder to Shoulder incorporates a three credit course and two weeks on the ground study and service in Mexico during the month of January.
+Mexico Shoulder to Shoulder incorporates a three credit course and two weeks on the ground studying and engaging in service in Mexico during the month of January.
 The classroom experience immerses students in the study of the history, diverse peoples, and cultures of Mexico, and combines research, presentations, and papers with service on campus.
 The field experience in Mexico includes individual homestays with Mexican families, intensive manual labor, and reflective intellectual work.
 The goal of community service in the cities of Coatepec and Orizaba is not to change Mexico, but to learn from Mexicans about Mexico and about the impact of the United States on our neighbors.
 Participants are selected each spring through the shoulder to shoulder application process and are required to enroll in HUM207XA: Mexico and the US: Human Rights and Action on Global Poverty during the fall semester prior to travel.

-Shoulder to Shoulder: Uganda
+Shoulder to Shoulder: Vietnam